 1. Preheat the oven to 325˚F and line a baking sheet with a silpat or parchment paper.

 3. Place the egg whites and salt in the bowl of a stand mixer fitted with a wire attachment.
 Beat the egg whites on high until stiff peaks form.
 Reduce the mixer to medium speed and sprinkle the orange sugar into the egg whites slowly while the mixer is on.
 The egg whites will deflate, but don’t worry about that.
-Once you’ve added all the sugar, add the vanilla and beat to blend.

 4. Add the toasted coconut and fold until well-blended in.
 Scoop out half the batter and add the blueberry powder to that half, fold together until uniform in color.
 Wet your fingers with water and scoop out a scant tablespoon of the blueberry batter and flatten into a disk on the lined baking sheet.
 Scoop out the same amount of the orange zest batter and put it on the blueberry batter and mold it into a uniform lump.
 Continue with the rest of the batter.